Top portable motorcycle locks

 This one from Spanish manufacturer Luma is 85mm between the prongs with a usable depth of 310mm.

-Sold Secure rating: Silver
+Sold Secure Rating: Silver

-Another variation on a theme, this is effectively a disclock though the difference is that the
+Another variation on a theme, this is effectively a disclock though the difference is that the locking pin is housed within a body that is permanently fixed to the bike's brake-caliper mounting bolts.

 The pin is inserted and removed from the housing and passes through the brake disc, preventing the bike from being pushed or ridden away.
 It’s not cheap but it is an elegant solution that should mean you are never without at least some form of protection.

-Sold Secure rating: N/A
+Sold Secure Rating: N/A

-Sold Secure rating: N/A
+Sold Secure Rating: N/A

-Just so you know, whilst we may receive a commission or other compensation from the links on this website, we never allow this to influence product selections - read why you should trust us
+- Just so you know, whilst we may receive a commission or other compensation from the links on this page, we never allow this to influence product selections - read why you should trust us.